German–Serbian dictionary (1791): Description

 Its German component is practically identical to that of Rodde's dictionary.
 The latter's German–Russian part is based on the German–Latin–Russian dictionary published by the Saint Petersburg Academy of Sciences in 1731.
 Rodde added stress marks and grammatical notes on Russian words.
 The academy's dictionary is created through adding a Russian component to the German–Latin part of the Lexicon bipartitum Latino–Germanicum et Germanico–Latinum, written by Ehrenreich Weismann and first published in 1673 in Stuttgart; it had eleven more editions.
 Besides lexemes of the educated German language, Weismann's Lexicon also contains regionalisms and archaisms.
 Its entries often include compounds of the headword; e.g., Landstrasse and Holzstrasse are found s.v.
 Strasse.
 Polysemes are entered as separate headwords accompanied by a disambiguating remark; thus, four senses of the noun Frucht (fruit) are found s.v.
 Frucht (Baum), Frucht oder Nutz, Frucht (vom Acker), and Frucht des Leibes.
 Usage of headwords is illustrated with phrases, idioms, and collocations, and the Lexicon contains many proverbs and sayings.

 The Serbian component of the Avramović Dictionary reflects the contemporary condition of the literary language of the Serbs—a blend of Church Slavonic, vernacular Serbian, and Russian.
 While Rodde's work uses the civil version of Cyrillic, introduced in Russia by Peter the Great, the Avramović Dictionary uses an old ecclesiastical type of the script, including the archaic letters ѕ, ѡ, ꙗ, ѧ, and ѵ.
 Many Russian terms are copied from Rodde verbatim or with a small modification, especially those used in areas with which the Serbs were not very familiar at the time.
-Serbian vernacular terms predominate in some areas, such as armament and trade; there are also common Serbian expressions like айдемо (ajdemo, "let's go").
+Serbian vernacular terms predominate in some areas, such as armament and trade; there are also common Serbian expressions like а̑йдемо (ajdemo, "let's go").
 A number of Russian words in Rodde are replaced by Avramović with their Russo-Slavonic equivalents.
-An example of the entries dominated by vernacular Serbian terminology is that under the headword Nadel (needle), in which only one word is taken from Russian, meaning "magnetic":
+An example of the entries dominated by vernacular Serbian terminology is that under the headword Nadel (needle), in which only one word is taken from Russian, магнитнаѧ, meaning "magnetic":